 The reimbursement process varies according to the relationship the depositor has with the failed bank.
-In many cases, depositors have a direct relationship through “demand deposits” which is money held by a Member Institution that the depositor can withdraw at any time on demand e.g. savings, chequing accounts, joint accounts and mortgage tax accounts.
+In many cases, depositors have a direct relationship through “demand deposits” which is money held by a Member Institution that the depositor can withdraw at any time on demand e.g. savings, chequing accounts and joint accounts.
 Payouts for these types of deposits would be executed within days from the date of failure.

 Deposits in valid trusts are protected to $100,000 per beneficiary.

 In the case of brokered trust deposits,CDIC would contact broker-trustees to inform them of the specific reimbursement process, including payment instructions.
 CDIC would then remit insurance payments to broker-trustees within seven days of receiving the required information.
 Payment would be based on CDIC calculations and deposit information at the failed institution.

 CDIC would temporarily hold registered deposits in RRSPs, RRIFs, RESPs, RDSPs and TFSAs while it works with the Canada Revenue Agency to ensure they remain tax-sheltered.
 CDIC would contact these depositors directly to inform them of next steps including how to transfer insured registered deposits to a new institution without negative tax consequences.